-One example of functional selectivity demonstrated by Eli Wallach in Sergio Leone’s classic The Good, the Bad, and the Ugly can be found here.
+One example of functional selectivity demonstrated by Eli Wallach in his portrayal of Tuco in Sergio Leone’s classic western, The Good, the Bad, and the Ugly, can be found here.
 Pay particular attention from 2:38 (“That’s enough”) to 3:24 (“Cartridges”).

 Nov 12 2013